gridai/grid-docs/docs/features/sessions/how-to-ssh-into-a-session.md

 :::note
 If trying to use session with ssh and asked for a password:
-- make sure to create ssh key and add that key to Grid
+- make sure to Step 0: Create an SSH Key and Step 1: Add the SSH key to Grid
-- make sure that host file doesn't have a rule that conflicts with Grid settings
+- make sure that ~/.ssh/config file doesn't have a rule that conflicts with Grid settings
 :::

 :::note